Your privacy is critically important to us

 1. Data we process

-Identity data, such us you first name, last name, username or similar identifiers, title, date of birth and gender.
+Identity data, such as your first name, last name, username or similar identifiers, title, date of birth and gender.

-Contact data, such us residential or business address, billing address, delivery address, email address and telephone numbers.
+Contact data, such as residential or business address, billing address, delivery address, email address and telephone numbers.